Old English literature: Semi-Saxon and post-conquest Old English

 The Soul's Address to the Body (c.
 1150–1175) found in Worcester Cathedral Library MS F. 174 contains only one word of possible Latinate origin, while also maintaining a corrupt alliterative meter and Old English grammar and syntax, albeit in a degenerative state (hence, early scholars of Old English termed this late form as "Semi-Saxon").

+'The Grave' is a poem preserved in a 12th century manuscript, MS Bodleian 343, at fol.
+170r: over time, scholars have called it "Anglo-Saxon", "Norman-Saxon", late Old English, and Middle English.

 The Peterborough Chronicle can also be considered a late-period text, continuing into the 12th century.

 Reception and scholarship

 Later medieval glossing and translation

 Old English literature did not disappear in 1066 with the Norman Conquest.
 Many sermons and works continued to be read and used in part or whole up through the 14th century, and were further catalogued and organised.
 What might be termed the earliest scholarship on Old English literature was done by a 12th or early 13th-century scribe from Worcester known only as The Tremulous Hand – a sobriquet earned for a hand tremor causing characteristically messy handwriting.
 The Tremulous Hand is known for many Latin glosses of Old English texts, which represent the earliest attempt to translate the language in the post-Norman period.
-Perhaps his most well known scribal work is that of the Worcester Cathedral Library MS F. 174, which contains part of Ælfric's Grammar and Glossary and a short fragmentary poem often called St. Bede's Lament, in addition to the Body and Soul poem.
+Perhaps his most well known scribal work is that of the Worcester Cathedral Library MS F. 174, which contains part of Ælfric's Grammar and Glossary and a short fragmentary poem often called "Bede's Death Song" in addition to the Body and Soul poem.